Procter & Gamble (PG). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: PG is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: Clorox Corporation (CLX) with a 3.2% yield, Colgate-Palmolive Co.
-(CL) with a 2.1% yield, and Kimberly-Clark Corporation (KMB) with a 3.0% yield.
+Peers: The company’s peer group includes: Clorox Corporation (CLX) with a 2.8% yield, Colgate-Palmolive Co.
+(CL) with a 2.5% yield, and Kimberly-Clark Corporation (KMB) with a 3.3% yield.

-Conclusion: PG earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks PG as a 4-Star Strong stock.
+Conclusion: PG did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks PG as a 2-Star Weak stock.

-PG's strengths include its broad product portfolio and vast distribution network.
-Its free cash flow payout at 73% (up from 69% in the December 2013 review) is well above the 60% maximum that I prefer.
-This is offset with a relatively low debt to total capital of 34%.
-As my allocation allows, I will continue to moderately add to my PG position when it is trading below or near my calculated fair value of $83.75.
+Its free cash flow payout at 70% (up from 63% in the February 2015 review) is above the 60% maximum that I prefer.
+This is offset with a low debt to total capital of 33%.
+As my allocation allows, I will continue to moderately add to my PG position when it is trading below or near my calculated fair value of $61.60.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long PG (3.8% of my Dividend Growth Portfolio) and long KMB.
+Full Disclosure: At the time of this writing, I was long PG (4.6% of my Dividend Growth Portfolio) and long KMB, CL.
 See a list of all my dividend growth holdings here.

 - Target Corporation (TGT) Dividend Stock Analysis